Stove Services in Chapel Hill, NC by Bud Matthews Services

 Let us make sure that your kitchen stove is installed correctly the first time around, or make sure your existing one gets the repair it needs.

 Before moving ahead with any kitchen stove installation, you need to know what size stove you need and/or want in your kitchen.
 While many of today’s kitchen designs boast stoves that could work for any top chef, your kitchen may not be set up for such a stove.

 There are three categories of standard kitchen stove sizes: small or apartment size, which runs from 20–24 inches in width; standard, which is made for the average residential kitchen and ranges in size from 30–32 inches in width, and commercial grade, which can be as wide as 48 inches.
 If you plan to install and use a stove in this last category, you need to make sure your kitchen has the room to accommodate a stove of this size.
-The appliance experts at Bud Matthews Services can help you determine which size stove will best fit in your home, or make sure that a model you love will fit correctly into your kitchen space.

-- Price of the repair – if the repair to your stove costs more than half of what it would cost to replace the stove, it is suggested you go with replacement.
+- Price of the repair – if the repair to your stove costs more than half of what it would cost to replace the stove, it is suggested you go with a replacement.